donjude-eng/Vonnue-netninja-HtmlCSS/README.md

 **Completion time: 5 hours 40 Minutes**

 **Notes**
-1. Relative.
-We can shift the element around the page to the original position on the page. eg :{
+1. Relative- We can shift the element around the page to the original position on the page. eg :{
         position:relative;
     left:20px;